 An applicant may apply and be admitted into more than one degree program concurrently.
-Concurrent degree matriculation requires prior approval of each department using the Dual Degree (http://www.grad.msstate.edu/files/Dual_Degree_Status.pdf) form.
-The approved form is submitted to the Graduate School Admissions staff.
+Concurrent degree matriculation requires prior approval of each department.
 If the student is approved to pursue two degrees concurrently at MSU, no more than 9 hours of coursework used in one degree program may be applied toward meeting the requirements for the second degree.